MrHallKellett/week_1_number_representation_quiz_game/README.md

 #### Task 10

-Implement error checking in your functions so that they reject numbers that are not acceptable, if this happens, `raise` an `Exception` with an appropriate message.
+Implement error checking in your functions so that they reject numbers that are not acceptable, if this happens, `raise` a `ValueError` with an appropriate message.
 E.g:

 	convert_bin_to_dec("123456")
 	ERROR!